earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-mid-term-final.md

 If you can't attend the course:

 1. Try to schedule a slot where you can attend the class to give your presentation (participate for part of the class)
 2. Record your presentation and submit it to D2L prior to the class.
 We will watch it during the class.
-Questions will be asked virtually on Piazza and you will be required to address the questions on piazza!
+Questions will be asked virtually on Piazza and you will be required to address the questions on piazza.

-Please email your instructor (Leah) to let her know how you intend to participate!
+**IMPORTANT:** Please email your instructor (Leah) to let her know how you intend to participate by **Monday 6 November 2013**.

 ## Part 1: 'Take-home' Quiz